 We have not yet trialed Udi’s Gluten Free Bread, so this is an informational review post only.
-I cannot yet give it a rating or personally weigh in on the taste, texture, etc, but if you have tried it, please do leave a comment with your own review!
+I cannot yet give it a rating or personally weigh in on the taste, texture, etc. If you have tried it, please do leave a comment with your own review!

 It’s hard to ignore Udi’s Gluten Free Bread.
 This once niche product is now abundant on grocery store shelves, used by many restaurants nationwide, and yes, all options (at the time of writing) are dairy-free!
-They do use eggs, but all of Udi’s loaves, baguettes, buns and rolls are made without milk ingredients of any kind (at last check!).
+They do use eggs, but all of Udi’s loaves, baguettes, buns and rolls are made without milk ingredients of any kind.
 I’ve spotted Udi’s Gluten Free Bread on shelves among other bakery items, but it may also be sold frozen

 Udi’s Gluten-Free Bread line-up includes many old favorites … White Sandwich, Whole Grain, Rye, Cinnamon Raisin, Classic Baguettes, Classic and Whole Grain Hamburger Buns, Hotdog Buns, and Crusty Rolls (two kinds!).
 But I was most fascinated by their Ancient Grain loaves, in Millet-Chia and Omega Flax & Fiber.